-This melody kind of just came out while I was meditating so i decided to record it.
+This melody kind of just came out, so I decided to record it.

 Anyone?
 Anyone?
 Bueller?